 Safety here is key for both you and the animals in their habitat.
 This ensures that no other photographers have problems gaining access in the future.

-Have fun, experiment and keep practising.
+Have fun, experiment and keep practicing.
 Your images could one day win wildlife photography awards.

 Your camera is your tool for capturing amazing wildlife photography.
 Any DSLR will capture images, but there are specific settings that will definitely help you.